We have had business studies join us for a number of years and we have learnt what works and what doesn't.

 Like when you visit Long Bay, you must take everything away with you when you leave and this does not mean putting it in the local rubbish bins.
 We have contacted schools in the past because students did not take their rubbish home.
 The bins at the market are for the public, not stallholders.

 The people setting up and running the market are all volunteers with Coastguard North Shore and we use the site fees to help run our dedicated rescue vessel, North Shore Rescue.
 If you are interested in volunteering, visit our website here.
-While yo can join under the age of 16, you are not able to go on patrol until you are 16.
+While you can join the unit, you are not able to go on patrol until you are 16.

 We also fund projects in the local community, such as the Sherwood Reserve playground, sun shades at Waiake and the seats in the Phoenix Plaza.

-Like you, we are also up early, so we can help each other, it would be awesome.
+Like you, we are also up early, so if we can help each other, it would be awesome.